uswds/uswds-site/_components/utilities/layout-grid.md

 </div>

 <h2 id="column-wrapping">Column wrapping</h2>
-<p class="font-sans-6 measure-3">Items wrap when the sum of the grid columns is more than 12.</p>
+<p>Items wrap when the sum of the grid columns is more than 12.</p>
 {{ grid-markers }}

 <div class="docs-grid-example">